Feustey/T4G/README.md

 [![Version](https://img.shields.io/badge/version-2.0.0-blue)]()
 [![License](https://img.shields.io/badge/license-MIT-blue)]()

-t4g University wanted to build a platform which will enable to track and trace in a transparent and irrefutable way interactions between school's stakeholders, by creating a community of trust, supported by a network, issuing service counterpart by tokens (Token for Good).
+t4g wanted to build a platform which will enable to track and trace in a transparent and irrefutable way interactions between people, by creating a community of trust, supported by a network, issuing service counterpart by tokens (Token for Good).
 An identified interaction is "rewarded" by a defined amount of token; the beneficiary then accesses a catalog of services (training, Knowledge Hub, mentoring, conferences, etc).

 🔗 **Production:** https://t4g.dazno.de